-Adoption of those ASUs that will become effective prior to the issuance of the Company's consolidated statement of financial condition will not have a material effect on the consolidated statement of financial condition.
+Adoption of those ASUs that became effective during 2013, prior to the issuance of the Company's consolidated statement of financial condition, did not have a material effect on the consolidated statement of financial condition.
 Management is assessing the potential impact on the Company's consolidated statement of financial condition of adopting ASUs that will become effective in the future.